RNGDelak/ord-wwfsoe/README.md

 ### 3. Function g(X, α)

-We read each bit in X , one by one and start at index i
+We read each bit in X , one by one and start at index 0 (we use 0-indexed so that it easy to implement it into code)

 **Start Intervals**
 '''